 - Thinking that uncluttered is the same as organized – At one point, I remember going through at least a half dozen baskets looking for something and it was nowhere to be found.
 Just because a space is clean doesn’t necessarily means it’s efficient.
 If you can’t find exactly what you’re looking for in a matter of minutes, it’s not organized and it’s time to rethink things.

 - Purchasing containers before I created a plan – Sometimes, 40% off coupons are your worst enemy.
 I have a really bad habit of bringing containers home with me from wherever I go.
 It wouldn’t be an issue if they were actually the right containers, but chances are they’re not, which is why I have quite a few piles of empty baskets and bins around here.

 - Not having a system for projects in progress – It’s crazy to think about how many things end up getting shoved here, there, and everywhere.
 I have boxes and bins stuffed with things I’ve started, but haven’t gotten around to finishing.
-One of the things I’m working on for my new space is a 12-shelf wire rack to store unfinished projects – scrapbook layouts, art journal pages, and whatever else I happen to be working on at the moment.
+One of the things I’m working on for my new space is a 12-shelf wire rack that I’m creating using one of these* to store unfinished projects – scrapbook layouts, art journal pages, and whatever else I happen to be working on at the moment.
 If you don’t have a system for these things, they end up getting stashed wherever and then you can never find them again.

 If you’re interested, you can find 5 More Mistakes to Avoid When Organizing Your Creative Space here.